perprogramming/bonnliga-website/README.md

-# Website of the foosball tournament series "Bonnliga" in Bonn, Germany
+# Website of the football tournament series "Bonnliga" in Bonn, Germany

 ## Installation